Avoid the Medicare Part D Late Enrollment Penalty

 A. In most cases, the LEP is added to the enrollee’s monthly Part D premium for the length of time they have Medicare prescription drug coverage, even if the person changes his or her Medicare drug plan or joins a plan without a monthly premium.

 Q. How much is the Medicare Part D late enrollment penalty?

 A. The amount of the late enrollment penalty amount changes slightly from year to year and also varies based on how long the enrollee did not have Part D or other creditable prescription drug coverage.
 The penalty is calculated by multiplying 1% of the national base beneficiary premium ($33.06 in 2021) by the number of full, uncovered months the person did not have Part D or creditable coverage.
 Then, the monthly premium is rounded to the nearest 10 cents.
-For 2021, the maximum penalty is up to $695 for the year.
+The Part D penalty has no cap.

 3 actions you can take to avoid the Part D late enrollment penalty

 Following these helpful tips from Medicare.gov is the best way to avoid a Medicare Part D late enrollment penalty:

 1. Sign up for Medicare prescription drug coverage as soon as you are eligible.

 When you sign up for Medicare, you may be in good health and not taking prescription drugs.
 We understand the temptation to save money by not signing up for a prescription drug plan but we encourage you to consider it anyway.
 Speak to a Medicare agent about your options – they may be able to find you a plan that fits your needs with little to no monthly premiums.

 2. Enroll in Medicare drug coverage as soon as you lose other creditable coverage.